uk-gov-mirror/nationalarchives.tdr-auth-server/README.md

 `sbt govUkNotifySpi/test`
 `sbt eventPublisherSpi/test`

-You can also run both sets of tests by running `sbt assembly` from the root of the project.
+You can also run both sets of tests by running `sbt test` from the root of the project.

 There are tests for the login theme typescript which can be run in the root directory using `npm test`